Book Ads Creative Acceptance Policies

 - The keywords must be specific to that religion.

-- SP: Product targeting must be directly related to that religion.
+- Product targeting must be directly related to that religion.

 - Non-fiction books with religion specific content (such as sacred texts or commentaries on sacred texts).